-The New Testament is riddled with examples churches that went off the rails (Romans 16:17-19, 1 Timothy 6:3-5).
-You only have to read Revelation 2-3 to see how error quickly entered the early church.
-Satan wakes up when the Church takes ground and he will often use human nature to lead the church astray.
-Correct teaching and an emphasis on obedience to Jesus right from the start of a disciple’s life in Jesus minimises these problems.
+The New Testament is riddled with examples churches that made mistakes (Romans 16:17-19, 1 Timothy 6:3-5).
+You only have to read Revelation 2-3 to see how theological and moral errors quickly entered the early church.
+Satan wakes up when the Church takes ground and he will often use the weak points in human nature to lead a church astray.
+Correct teaching and an emphasis on obedience to Jesus right from the start of a disciple’s life in Jesus will minimise these problems.

 - The infiltration of ideas from foreign religions and philosophies (Galatians 1)

 - Religious traditions (Acts 15:1-35)